Final Membership Examination - FAQs for online remote examinations

 We review the CCT date of each applicant and will be prioritising any booking where the registrar has a CCT date within the next 6 months.

-The process for marking the Final Membership Exam will remain the same and therefore we do not anticipate that the time-frame for the communication of results will change.
+The process for marking the Final Membership Exam will remain the same and therefore we do not anticipate that the timeframe for the communication of results will change.
 Your results will still be provided to you within 10 working days of the exam.

 No. As there is a live video conversation involved with the examiners and role players the exam will be at a set time and date.
 Please make sure you are available when selecting your sitting on the application form.